-However, there are very few competent DPOs.
-According to some estimates, in the EU alone it is now necessary to hire more than 75,000 full-time DPOs.
-Trained specialists are sorely lacking even in Western Europe, not to mention the CIS countries.
+However, there are very few competent DPOs available for hire.
+According to some estimates, in the EU alone, it is now necessary to hire more than 75,000 full-time DPOs.
+Trained specialists are sorely lacking even in Western Europe.

-Therefore, domestic companies often appoint one of the existing employees to the DPO role, increasing their workload, as well as investing considerable time and money in her/his training in GDPR, for example, in our Data Privacy Professional course.
+Therefore, domestic companies often appoint a member of their existing staff to act as a DPO, increasing the employee’s workload, as well as investing considerable time and money in GDPR training, such as our Data Privacy Professional course.

-At the same time, there is always a risk that the DPO trained with your financial resources will go to another organization, where s/he will be offered better conditions.
+At the same time, there is always a risk that the DPO trained with your resources will leave you for another company, where s/he has been offered better conditions.

 In accordance with the Regulation, the DPO function can be outsourced.

-This is often the most profitable decision, because you get an experienced and competent specialist who is able to quickly make decisions on the GDPR and be responsible for them.
+This is often the most profitable solution, as you get an experienced and competent specialist who is able to make GDPR related decisions quickly and can be held accountable for them.

-Transfer personal and organizational responsibility for GDPR to competent professionals and a specialized company:
+Transfer personal and organizational responsibility for the GDPR related tasks to competent professionals and a specialized company:

-And most importantly: our experts sincerely love and cherish their work, unlike the employee who was assigned to deal with the GDPR, and for whom this is “another headache”.
+And most importantly: our experts genuinely love and cherish their work, unlike the employee who has been assigned to deal with the GDPR, and for whom it is just “another headache”.

 We conclude contracts for outsourcing this role for 1 or 2 years.
-And extend them, if necessary.
+And extend them as necessary.

-Such a long period is necessary because our DPOs usually begin their work by bringing your company in line with GDPR.
+Such a long period of time is necessary because our DPOs usually begin their work by bringing your company into compliance with the GDPR.
 This task alone can take several years, subject to the active cooperation of your staff.
-Therefore, we recommend starting cooperation with the “Full” service package.
+Therefore, we recommend that you order the “Full” service package.

-In the future, a DPO will be required for all changes in the company, for example, a new project, process or branch, new employees or contractors.
-But his involvement may be lower, and fewer hours of work will be required.
+Going forward, a DPO will be required for any changes in the company, such as a new project, process or branch, new employees or contractors.
+But her/his involvement may be lower, and fewer hours of work will be required.